Employee Discrimination Lawyer FAQs

 What are my rights if my FMLA runs out?

 The Family and Medical Leave Act provides only twelve weeks of job-protected leave in a given twelve month period.
-If the employee still needs additional leave, the FMLA does not protect the employee’s job.
+If the employee still needs additional family medical leave, the FMLA does not protect the employee’s job.
 However, if the employee has a disability, the Americans with Disabilities Act might require the employer to provide some amount of additional leave as a reasonable accommodation, depending on the circumstances of the employee’s job and how much additional leave the employee will require.

 I think I am being treated unfairly at work.
 Should I talk to a Cleveland employee lawyer now or wait to see what happens?